-16.3 Links are one-way connections between nodes
+17.3 Links are one-way connections between nodes

 After nodes and packets, what about looking at links?
 In the real world, network cables are bidirectional, but that's because they have wires going both ways.
-Here, we're going to keep it simple and define links as simple one-way connections; to make a two-way connection, we will just make two links, one in each direction.
+Here, we're going to keep it simple and define links as simple one-way connections; to make a two-way connection, we will just use two links, one in each direction.

 However, creating links that know their source and destination nodes is not sufficient: nodes also need to know about their outgoing links, otherwise they cannot send packets.
+Let us write a test to cover this.